16043417/16043417.github.io/_recipes/recipe7.markdown

 ### Vegetables and other

 - 250g (0.6 pounds) mildly seasoned spinach
-- 350g (0.8 pounds) mildly seasoned bean sprouts – (You don’t have to use them up if you think it’s too much but I love having lots of vegetables on my Bibimbap!)
+- 350g (0.8 pounds) mildly seasoned bean sprouts
 - 100g (3.5 ounces) shiitake mushroom
 - 120g (4.2 ounces) carrots (1 small)
 - ½ tsp fine sea salt (¼ tsp each will be used when cooking shiitake mushroom and carrots)
 - 3 to 4 serving portions of steamed rice
 - 3 or 4 eggs (depending on the serving portion)
-- Some cooking oil to cook the meat, mushroom, carrots and eggs – I used rice bran oil.
+- Some cooking oil to cook the meat, mushroom, carrots and eggs
 - Korean seasoned seaweed, shredded (long thin cut)

 ### Bibimbap sauce